-Most studies only report incidence rates of common, easily diagnosed, clinical diseases such as mastitis, lameness, milk fever, retained placenta, or displaced abomasum.
+Most studies report incidence rates of only common, easily diagnosed clinical diseases such as mastitis, lameness, milk fever, retained placenta, or displaced abomasum.
 The frequency of subclinical disease is much more difficult to discern.
-The cost of obtaining subclinical disease information is inflated by the need to use screening tests (eg, culture or somatic cell counts [SCC] for mastitis, fecal culture or ELISA for paratuberculosis) for diagnosis.
+The cost to obtain subclinical disease information is inflated by the need to use screening tests (eg, culture or somatic cell counts [SCC] for mastitis, fecal culture or ELISA for paratuberculosis) for diagnosis.
 The lack of repeated testing leads to the reporting of prevalence rather than incidence for many subclinical diseases.
 Estimates of the frequency of sporadic or endemic infectious diseases (such as listeriosis, infectious bovine rhinotracheitis, or leptospirosis) are also sparse.
 There is zero tolerance for some diseases that have serious consequences for public health.
 The diagnosis of even one case of bovine spongiform encephalopathy, brucellosis, rabies, or tuberculosis in areas thought to be free of those conditions is cause for immediate action.

 Influence of Disease on Productivity